Schiff warns of Russian attack on US mainland, as Day 2 of Trump's Senate impeachment trial concludes

 "You just have to stretch and you just got to stand.
 Those chairs, they look nice, [but] they are not comfortable chairs," Sen. Lisa Murkowski, R-Alaska, said of the restlessness while Schiff spoke.

-Schiff, chairman of the House Intelligence Committee, suggested at one point that military aid to Ukraine was essential so the U.S. would not have to fight Russians at home, as soldiers did in the videogame "Call of Duty: Modern Warfare 2."
+Perhaps sensing the ennui in the chamber, Schiff, the chairman of the House Intelligence Committee, sought to keep the stakes high.
+He suggested at one point that military aid to Ukraine was essential so the U.S. would not have to fight Russians at home, as soldiers did in the videogame "Call of Duty: Modern Warfare 2."

-"The United States aids Ukraine and her people so that they can fight Russia over there, and we don't have to fight Russia here," Schiff said, drawing rebukes from commentators.
+"As one witness put it during our impeachment inquiry, the United States aids Ukraine and her people so that we can fight Russia over there, and we don't have to fight Russia here," Schiff said, drawing rebukes from commentators.

-"The president's misconduct cannot be decided at the ballot box, for we cannot be assured that the vote will be fairly won," he said later, again to ridicule from some commentators, who said Schiff was recklessly seeking to undermine faith in U.S. elections without evidence.
+"The president's misconduct cannot be decided at the ballot box, for we cannot be assured that the vote will be fairly won," Schiff said later, again to ridicule from some commentators, who said the top Democrat was recklessly seeking to undermine faith in U.S. elections without evidence.

+"And right here is proof of the Democrats’ plan all along," Trump campaign director of communications Tim Murtaugh said in response.
+"Every moment of the impeachment sham has been geared toward interfering with the 2020 election.
+Schiff is preemptively calling into question the results of an election that is still more than 9 months away."

+(Constitutional scholar Alan Dershowitz, who will speak against impeachment, is expected to argue before the Senate that removing a president is a fundamentally undemocratic remedy that requires "criminal-like" conduct -- a standard he will argue is not met by Democrats' two articles of impeachment, which do not allege federal crimes.)

-Attempting to underscore the human cost of Trump's temporary aid holdup, Schiff asserted that the money was "designed to help Ukraine defend itself from the Kremlin's aggression" and that "more than 15,000 Ukrainians have died fighting Russian forces and their proxies."
+Then, attempting to underscore the human cost of Trump's temporary aid holdup, Schiff further asserted that the money was "designed to help Ukraine defend itself from the Kremlin's aggression" and that "more than 15,000 Ukrainians have died fighting Russian forces and their proxies."

 Republicans erupted when Schiff made a similar argument during last year's House impeachment probe.
 Trump's lawyers were likely to fire back when it's their turn to present arguments -- in part because former President Obama provided less aid to Ukraine than the Trump administration has.

 Additionally, Republicans have pointed out that the temporary lack of aid has not been directly linked to any casualties, and that the U.S. cannot reasonably be held responsible for the actions of Russian-backed militants in Ukraine.

 CHIEF JUSTICE ROBERTS ADMONISHES BOTH SIDES AS IMPEACHMENT TRIAL DAY 1 TURNS INTO SHOUTING MATCH

-Schiff was outlining what the Democrats contended was the president's "corrupt scheme" to abuse his presidential power and then obstruct Congress' investigation.
+Schiff, who had previously claimed to have evidence that the Trump campaign secretly colluded with Russia, was outlining what the Democrats contended was the president's "corrupt scheme" to abuse his presidential power and then obstruct Congress' investigation.

 He then called on senators not to be "cynical" about politics, but to draw on the intent of the nation's Founding Fathers who provided the remedy of impeachment.